All Episodes

 He's not been named a suspect, yet all the news agencies say he's a suspect.

-When the fact is the regime's security apparatus failed to prevent the SUV from getting into New York in the first place.
+When the fact is, the regime's security apparatus failed to prevent the SUV from getting into New York in the first place.

-This is what I mean by posing and talking and trying to make a political point, a score political point out of every event that happens.
+This is what I mean by posing and talking and trying to make a political point, score a political point out of every event that happens.

 Well, the Taliban's taking credit for it, but I know because we want the Tea Party to be responsible for it.

-Oh, that's another bomb uh Biden went out there.
+Biden went out there.

-We haven't killed a Taliban leader.
+We haven't killed the Taliban leader.

 Biden announced that he was dead, that we got the guy.